ShreyashChilip/Airborne-threat-alert/README.md

 ## 📌 Project Overview

-AeroSentinel is an **AI-driven airborne threat detection system** designed to revolutionize modern security and defense operations.
-By leveraging advanced object detection, tracking, and trajectory prediction, AeroSentinel automatically identifies and classifies airborne objects such as **birds**, **drones**, and **missiles** in surveillance footage.
-It differentiates between harmless objects (e.g., birds) and potential threats (e.g., drones or missiles), minimizing false alarms and enabling rapid, informed decision-making in critical scenarios.
+AeroSentinel is an **AI-driven airborne threat detection app** designed to revolutionize modern security and defense operations.
+By using advanced object detection, tracking, AeroSentinel automatically identifies and classifies airborne objects such as **birds**, **drones**, **missiles**, **Fighter Jets**, **Landing Decks**, **Ships**, **Paragliders and persons with the paragliders**, **Hot air Balloons**, and commercial planes in surveillance footage.
+It differentiates between harmless objects (e.g., birds) and potential threats (e.g., drones or missiles, Ships, Landing decks), minimizing false alarms and enabling rapid, informed decision-making in critical scenarios, using YoloV11m as it is the best suited model for a great balance between accuracy, computational time, DFL losses, as well has efficient mapping.

-Built with **YOLOv8** for object detection, **DeepSORT** for tracking, and **Kalman Filters** for trajectory prediction, AeroSentinel ensures high-speed inference and accuracy, even in challenging conditions like low-light or night-vision environments.
+Built with **YOLOv11m** for object detection, AeroSentinel ensures high-speed inference and accuracy, even in challenging conditions like low-light.
 The system features a user-friendly Flutter-based frontend for seamless interaction, a FastAPI backend for efficient video processing, and real-time threat analysis for enhanced situational awareness.
+The application also alerts the users registered as monitoring authorities, using the app best alerting system, using a loud alarm, that keeps on ringing until user acknowledges the threat detected, as well as places calls to the concerned monitoring authority, to ensure that the threat has been acknowledged, as relying on textual alerts like sms and emails is risky for security applications.

 ---